 Most women will find they have uneven breasts in shape and size, which is mostly unnoticeable.
 Breasts are glands – mammary glands – which are made up of around 12-20 lobes, branching out from the nipples, like bicycle spokes.
 There is a central duct within, which opens out at the nipple to allow breastfeeding.
 During menstruation and ovulation, they will fluctuate in size, and they tend to be fuller in size during ovulation, as water retention is paired with the extra blood flow during your menstrual cycles.
 They shrink back to normal during menstruation.
 So, what are the main reasons for uneven breasts?
+Dr. Newman, a breast surgery specialist in Westchester, Long Island, and NYC, explains.

 Normal Anatomic Variations